ReconCycle/raspberry_reconcycle_init/README.md

 # raspberry_reconcycle_init
-This repository contains the shell script and files required to automatically set up Raspberry for reconcycle project.
+This repository contains the shell scripts and files required to automatically set up the Raspberry for the Reconcycle project.

 ## System setup

-Plug board on HDMI display
+1. Plug board on HDMI display

-Install Rasperian or use preinstalled card
+1. Install Rasperian or use preinstalled card

-Update system
+1. Update system

 Enable SSH (main menu -> preferences -> Raspeberry Pi Configurations -> Interfaces -> enable SSH)